 Lower torque applications like floppy disk drive motors suffice with a stator coil on one side of the rotor, (Figure above-a).
 The direction of the magnetic flux is axial, that is, parallel to the axis of rotation.

-The above cylindrical motor could drive a harddrive if it were equipped with a phased locked loop (PLL) to maintain constant speed.
-Similar circuitry could drive the pancake floppy disk drive motor (Figure below).
-Again, it would need a PLL to maintain constant speed.
+The above cylindrical motor could drive a hard drive if it were equipped with a phased locked loop (PLL) to maintain a constant speed.
+Similar circuitry could drive the pancake floppy disk drive motor (figure below).
+Again, it would need a PLL to maintain a constant speed.

-The brushless DC fan motor (Figure below) has these feature:
+The brushless DC fan motor has these features: